 We will be required to obtain additional funding through public or private equity offerings, debt financings, collaborations and licensing arrangements or other sources, which may dilute our stockholders or restrict our operating activities.
 Adequate additional financing may not be available to us on acceptable terms, or at all.
-Market volatility, including as a result of the COVID-19 pandemic, could also adversely impact our ability to access capital as and when needed.
+Market volatility, including as a result of the COVID-19 pandemic and geopolitical and macroeconomic events, could adversely increase our need to access capital and likewise, adversely impact our ability to access capital as and when needed.
+For example, inflation rates, particularly in the United States, have increased recently to levels not seen in years, and increased inflation may result in increases in our operating costs (including our labor costs), reduced liquidity and limits on our ability to access credit or otherwise raise capital on acceptable terms, if at all.
+In addition, the U.S. Federal Reserve has raised, and may again raise, interest rates in response to concerns about inflation, which, coupled with reduced government spending and volatility in financial markets may have the effect of heightening these risks and further increasing economic uncertainty.
 Our failure to raise capital as and when needed or on acceptable terms would have a negative impact on our financial condition and our ability to pursue our business strategy, and we may have to delay, reduce the scope of, suspend or eliminate one or more of our research-stage programs, clinical trials or future commercialization efforts.